pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * bind - walk through properties to create a "key path".
 Then, trace path to find the root declaration for the node, setting it as the node's declaration.
 (This is actually more complicated than this description, but will do for now.)
-* getPossibleValues - add unknown to values set
+* getPossibleValues - add `UNKNOWN_ASSIGNMENT` to values set
+* hasEffectsWhenAssigned - return value of calling `object` node's `hasEffectsWhenMutated`
+* hasEffectsWhenMutated - return true
+* includeInBundle - determine if there are any new nodes to add to bundle.
+If there is a declaration and it isn't already included, include it and set new nodes added to true.
+Return new nodes added value.
 * render
   * if the node has a declaration and with a different, overwrite code with new name.
   * if the node has a replacement name, overwite code with replacement name
-* run - if the node has a declaration, activate it

 ### NewExpression